Volunteers at CFLC make a difference.

 Your support helps us to fulfill our mission: to provide personalized education so adults can transform their lives and contribute to a stronger Wilmington.

-Learn more about the vital role that our volunteers here at the Cape Fear Literacy Council:
+Learn more about the vital role that our volunteers play here at the Cape Fear Literacy Council:

-- Volunteer instructors and training team members aid program staff in providing educational services to adult learners.
+- Trained and certified volunteer instructors aid program staff in providing direct educational services to adult learners.

 - Our Partners in Literacy work with staff to raise awareness, recruit volunteers, coordinate fundraisers, and other events, and keep our building and grounds intact.